 W – Willingness

-T stands for Topic.
+T stands for Topic

-As their coach, you need to guide them to learn how to achieve self-improvement by supporting the individual in a safe environment of trust, in order to acquire the necessary tools and skills and to identify barriers that stand in the way of them achieving personal and professional goals.
+As their coach, you need to guide them in learning how to achieve self-improvement by supporting the individual in a safe environment of trust in order to acquire the necessary tools and skills and to identify barriers that stand in the way of them achieving personal and professional goals.
+It is essential for you to have a willing and engaged coachee with whom you’ve built up a strong rapport, as this is the oxygen of any solid coaching process.

 As their coach, you need to have optimism about your coachee’s ability to change and work with them with empathy.
 Do not collude with your coachee.